Programming Fundamentals - part 2 of 2

 Note that Python creates a .pyc file for module_test.py as a result of the import and use of module_test in show_bytecode.py.
 The .pyc file contains the bytecode shown in the disassembly of module_test.
 Note that a disassembler like the dis module used above is required to read .pyc files.

 Assembly code - A symbolic language that is more succinct than high-level languages and usually corresponds very closely to machine instructions for the CPU.
 It uses instructions that consist of operators and operands.
 For instance, the instruction: 'ADD eax, 20h' means to add 20h (32 decimal) to the value in the register eax and store the result in that register.
 ADD is the operator. eax and 20 are the operands.
+Assembly code is converted by an 'assembler' (a utility program) into executable machine code.
+Dissassembly is the process of converting machine, or low-level code, back into assembly language instructions.

 In naming the operators, assembly code uses 'mnemonic devices' (a.k.a. memory aides) to remember the purpose of the instructions.
 For example, ADD, MOV, SUB, JMP, POP, and PUSH are all assembly codes.
 In Python, the bytecode mnemonics are similar to assembly code.
 There is an important difference between Python bytecode and assembly code.
 The Python interpreter, the consumer of the bytecode, is 'stack-based' and does not use registers but stores all objects on the stack.
 Whereas, CPUs running assembly code use memory locations and CPU registers and cache for temporary storage.
 Storage in CPU registers and cache is extremely fast.